kubos/kubos/docs/tutorials/first-obc-project.rst

     - :ref:`Configuring Ethernet <ethernet>`

-- We'll start with the base project from the :doc:`first mission app <first-mission-app>` tutorial
+- We'll start with the base project from the :doc:`first mission app <first-mission-app>` tutorial, except we'll tweak our monitor service query to instead fetch the current amount of available memory

 Setting Up Logging
 ------------------